AnnaKarapetyan/Image-Classification-With-and-Without-NN/README.md

 ---

-## What is CNN with Data Augmentation?
+## CNN with Data Augmentation?

 CNN (Convolutional Neural Network) is a deep learning model that automatically learns features from images.
 It uses special filters to detect edges, textures, and shapes.
-CNNs are very strong for image tasks.

 Data augmentation is used to make the model better.
 It creates new images by slightly changing the original ones (rotating, flipping, zooming, etc.).
 This helps the CNN learn better and not just memorize the training images.
-That’s why this method gave the best accuracy: **81%**.
+This method gave the best accuracy: **81%**.

 ---

 ## Why was SGD not accurate?

 SGD (Stochastic Gradient Descent) is a simple model.
 It works well on easy problems, but CIFAR-10 images are complex.
 SGD could not learn all the patterns in the images.
 That’s why its accuracy was low: **47%**.

-## Why was CNN the best?

-CNN learns important parts of images in layers—from edges to shapes.
-It finds patterns automatically and works better on image data.
-That’s why it had the best performance in this project.

 ---